 Studies of Recessive OI

 NICHD researchers have discovered three of the known genes that cause recessive OI.
 Recessive OI is caused by mutations in genes that code for parts of a protein complex.
 The complex folds and shapes collagen before it is sent out of a cell.
-Researchers supported by the NICHD’s Developmental Biology and Structural Variation Branch are using human tissues and novel mouse models to better understand how recessive OI comes about and how to distinguish it from the more common dominant OI.8
+Researchers supported by the NICHD’s Developmental Biology and Congenital Anomalies Branch are using human tissues and novel mouse models to better understand how recessive OI comes about and how to distinguish it from the more common dominant OI.8

 NICHD researchers in the SPB are focusing on how specific recessive mutations affect the shape of the collagen protein.
 They have found that mutations that affect a section of collagen called the “N-anchor” result in the loose joints that are common in people with OI.
 Mutations that affect another section, called the “C-anchor,” seem to result in lethal OI.
 The group also is studying how protein folding goes awry in recessive OI, and how the stress of improper folding affects the body’s bone-forming cells.5

 In 2010, NICHD researchers in the Section on Heritable Disorders of Bone and Extracellular Matrix found a new mutation that is responsible for some recessive forms of OI.
 The newly identified mutation is in the gene that contains the information needed to make the protein cyclophilin B. This protein is part of a complex of three proteins that modifies collagen, folding it into a precise molecular configuration, before it is secreted from cells.